On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

-In this way, we can proceed to the next adjacent 1--dimensional face and so on, till we have reached to the leftmost face, i.e. to the face to the left of $p_{s_1}$, proving case (2)(b) for this type of intersection.
+In this way, we can proceed to the next adjacent 1--dimensional face and so on (e.g. the section $c_3$ in Figures \ref{exampleEmb}(2)(a) and \ref{exampleEmb}(2)(b)), till we have reached to the leftmost face, i.e. to the face to the left of $p_{s_1}$, proving property (2)(b) for this type of intersection.

 The treatment of the case when $H$ is a bounded oval is similar to the former case (see also case (4)).